LLNL/echemfem/joss/paper.md

 <!--- Why echemfem --->
 EchemFEM provides a general framework for simulating electrochemical transport: it is not specific to an application.
 Since it is based on Firedrake, any additional physics that can be implemented in a finite element framework can be coupled to EchemFEM.
 In one of the demos, the incompressible Navier-Stokes equations are solved in a reactor with an irregular surface, providing a velocity field for the transport equations.
-Similarly, in a flow battery examples, the Navier-Stokes-Brinkman equations are solved.
+Similarly, in a flow battery example, the Navier-Stokes-Brinkman equations are solved.

 In some cases, for example for fast flows, stabilization schemes that are not offered in other software may be required.
 For continuous Galerkin (CG) elements, a streamline-upwind Petrov-Galerkin (SUPG) method for the Nernst-Planck equation is provided.